bmarkovic17/managraph/README.md

 1. EXPRESS_PORT - a numeric key which sets the port of the express app.
 In case of an invalid or missing value, port number 3000 will be used.
 2. TEST_MEMGRAPH_INSTANCE_NAME - an arbitrary instance name used by unit tests.
 Default value for this parameter is "memgraph"
 3. TEST_MEMGRAPH_INSTANCE_URI - should be an URI to a valid active memgraph instance used by unit tests.
 Default value for this parameter is "localhost:7687"
-3. LOG_ALL_REQUESTS - a boolean flag which toggles loggin of all requests to the console.
+4. LOG_ALL_REQUESTS - a boolean flag which toggles loggin of all requests to the console.
 Default value is false
+5. CONNECTION_TIMEOUT - an integer value in miliseconds representing connection timeout on neo4j driver.
+In case of an invalid or missing value, connection timeout will be set at 1000ms.